-The Points-Based System (“PBS”) allows employers to register with the Home Office to employ skilled workers from overseas.
-Following the UK’s exit from the European Union, many new arrivals from European countries will also require sponsorship for employment, starting in January 2021.
+The Points-Based System (“PBS”) allows employers to register with the Home Office to sponsor skilled workers from overseas.

 Rules and compliance